 Singapore Landmarks

-In a vibrant city of stunning architecture and wonderful art there seems to be no end to the significant landmarks you’ll find in and around the city.
+In a vibrant city of stunning architecture and wonderful art there's seemingly no end to the significant landmarks you’ll find in and around the city.

-There’s a huge array of statues and monuments , many of which have quite important historical significance for the country.
-Among many others you’ll find the remains of fortifications from when the British attempted to hold Singapore against the Japanese in WWII as well as a giant bronze statue of an elephant which was a gift from the King of Siam in 1871.
+There’s a huge array of statues and monuments, many of which have quite important historical significance for the country.
+Among many others you’ll find the remains of fortifications from when the British attempted to hold Singapore against the Japanese in WWII.
+There's even a giant bronze statue of an elephant which was a gift from the King of Siam in 1871.

-It’s not just art and historic relics that play the part of landmarks though, even many of the public buildings such as museums, galleries and hotels are grand and artistic enough that they’ve become landmarks in their own right.
+It’s not just art and historic relics that play the part of landmarks though, even many of the public buildings like museums, galleries and hotels are grand and artistic enough that they’ve become landmarks in their own right.

 CHIJMES